cman81/family-to-do/KANBAN.md

 - Delete a group
 - Make URLs clickable in task notes
 - Fix bug: When checking a task that does not repeat, 'undefined' appears client-side
+- Allow for tasks to contain file uploads

 ## Doing
 - Allow for a task group to be categorized, e.g.: Groceries => Harris Teeter, Aldi, H-Mart